Dolly's Brae conflict: Context

 The 1840s were a significant decade in Irish history.
 The Great Famine began in 1845, resulting in around one million deaths.
 A nationalist rebellion by William Smith O'Brien's Young Ireland movement occurred in 1848.

 Sectarian tensions rose during the decade.
-The Orange Order experienced a revival, having been suppressed in previous years and was once again allowed to hold processions.
-Catholic groups also held their own processions.
-Early in 1849, a riot broke out in Crossgar in County Down, raising tensions before the traditional Orange marching season in July.
+The Orange Order experienced a revival, having been suppressed in previous years, and was once again permitted to hold processions.
+Catholic groups also organized their own processions.
+In early 1849, a riot broke out in Crossgar, County Down, further heightening tensions ahead of the traditional Orange marching season in July.

 Sectarian tensions had been building up in South Down throughout the 1840s.
 In 1848 local magistrates had persuaded South Down Orangemen to re-route their annual 12 July march away from areas with a majority Catholic population.
 This included Dolly's Brae, which was known as the site of a sectarian murder of a Catholic at the beginning of the century.
 The Orangemen's compliance brought taunts of cowardice from Catholic Ribbonmen, who had even composed a song about the affair.
 The Orangemen were determined to march their traditional route the next year, the matter having become a point of pride for them.